Navigation: BACKING UP AND RESTORING YOUR DATA >

-If you ever do have a problem and need to restore from your backup diskette or a backup directory on your hard drive, CD, USB memory key etc., it is very easy.
+If you ever do have a problem and need to restore from a backup file on your hard drive, USB memory key or CD etc., it is very easy.

 Restoring a backup to the same computer it was made from should only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.

-If you are viewing the backup file (usually named DONATION4.DB.GBK, or DONATION-YYYY-MM-DD.DB.GBK, where YYYY-MM-DD is replaced by today's date, in that format) in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Restore to DONATION" from the popup menu).
-That will then start DONATION, and prompt you to confirm that you want to restore the backup file.
+If you are viewing the backup file in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Restore to DONATION" from the popup menu).
+Such files will usually be named DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK, where YYYY-MM-DD is replaced by the date the backup was made, in that format, and HH.MM.SS by the time the backup was made.
+Double-clicking on them will then start or activate DONATION, and prompt you to confirm that you want to restore the backup file.

-Select Backup/Restore à Restore Database.
+Select Backup/Restore ⇒ Restore Database.
 It will prompt you with a "Restore Backup File" dialog box, where you select the backup file and the directory it is in.
 The file has to have the same extension as your current database file plus the additional backup file extension ".GBK".
-So if your database has the normal filename DONATION4.DB (which it will, unless you are using Database à Switch Databases to handle multiple databases), then the backup file to be restored will usually be named DONATION4.DB.GBK or DONATION-YYYY-MM-DD.DB.GBK (though you could have named it anything.DB.GBK when you did the backup).
+So if your database has the normal filename DONATION4.DB (which it will, unless you are using Database ⇒ Switch Databases to handle multiple databases), then the backup file to be restored will usually be named DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK (though you could have named it anything.DB.GBK when you did the backup).
+Again, YYYY-MM-DD is replaced by the date the backup was made, in that format, and HH.MM.SS by the time the backup was made.
 Once you select the file to restore, just follow the prompts, and it will do the restore.

-If you are using Database à Switch Databases to handle multiple databases, you can only restore the backup corresponding to the database that you are currently using.
-So if you are currently on a second database named DONATION4.OTHER, the backup file you would restore would normally be named DONATION4.OTHER.GBK or DONATION-YYYY-MM-DD.OTHER.GBK.
+If you are using Database ⇒ Switch Databases to handle multiple databases, you can only restore the backup corresponding to the database that you are currently using.
+So if you are currently on a second database named DONATION4.OTHER, the backup file you would restore would normally be named DONATION4.OTHER.GBK or DONATION-YYYY-MM-DD.HH.MM.SS.OTHER.GBK.

 The restore is done by completely replacing your existing database file with the restored backup file.
 Once this has been completed, it will restart the program so that it can use the newly restored database.

-The "Restore Backup File" dialog box will always initially display the last drive and directory from which you did a backup using Backup/Restore à Backup Database.
+The "Restore Backup File" dialog box will always initially display the last drive and directory from which you did a backup using Backup/Restore ⇒ Backup Database.

-Database backups made with versions of DONATION prior to version 3.00 can not be restored directly to version 3.00 or later using Backup/Restore à Restore Database, or by double-clicking on them, because a different database format was used.
-If you need to restore a previous-version backup (e.g. a file named donation3.db) please use the Backup/Restore à Restore Old Database (DONATION3.DB) menu option instead.
-It may prompt you to install additional components needed to do the restore - if so, read those prompts carefully and follow their instructions.
+Database backups made with versions of DONATION prior to version 3.00 (which was released in late 2007) can not be restored directly to version 3.00 or later using Backup/Restore ⇒ Restore Database, or by double-clicking on them, because a different database format was used.
+If you need to restore a previous-version backup (for example a file named DONATION3.DB) please contact us for assistance.

 Restoring Emailed Backups

-If a backup has been emailed to you, it may be called DONATION4.DB.S4B or DONATION-YYYY-MM-DD.DB.S4B.
-That is not restored with Backup/Restore à Restore Database.
-Instead, use the Backup/Restore à Restore Emailed Backup menu option.
-(You can also double-click an emailed backup attachment to open it, if DONATION is not running.)
+If a backup has been emailed to you, it may be called DONATION4.DB.S4B, DONATION-YYYY-MM-DD.DB.S4B, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B.
+That is not restored with Backup/Restore ⇒ Restore Database.
+Instead, use the Backup/Restore ⇒ Restore Emailed Backup menu option.
+(You can also double-click an emailed backup attachment to open it.)

 Warning about Using Standard File Copies